danielsaidi/SwiftUIKit/README.md

 * Styles
 * Views

-You can explore the various sections in the demo app.
+You can explore the sections in the documentation or in the demo app.

-## Demo App

-This project contains a demo app that lets you explore `SwiftUIKit` through interactive demos.

-The demo app provides an intuitive way to explore the library.
-Together with the extensive documentation and SwiftUI previews, I hope you'll find it easy to understand how the various parts of the library works.

-To run the demo app, just open and run the `Demo/Demo.xcodeproj` project.
-It's a universal app project, but the `macOS` app is currenty not working that well.

 ## Installation